s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 ---
 Objective:  Familiarize yourself with essential Git and GitHub commands and workflows.
 Get hands-on practice with creating repositories, making commits, working with branches, handling merge conflicts, and opening pull requests.

-Instructions:  Go through each of the steps below.
+Instructions:  Go through each of the steps below and submit the final version of the GitHub repo to Gradescope.

 ## Initial a new repository
 1. Create an empty folder called `git_practice` in a sensible location on your computer.